AWS no code low code

 Primitive form

-Pivot to a new type of form that is directly connected to data
+Pivot to a new type of form that is directly

 Customer obsessed